non-existing-organization/terraform_module_lambda_dynamodb/README.md

 terraform apply
 ```

-There's a locals block in the *main.tf* file to modify a couple of fields that are consumed by several parts of the projects.
+There's a locals block in the *main.tf* file to modify a couple of fields that are consumed by several parts of the project.
 The *table name*, *attribue name* for that table and *schedule expression* that defines the rate of how frequent the Cloudwatch event rule executes the lambda function.

 <!--
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.